 Useful as psychological predictors are, there is no way to know what, exactly, attracts any two people to one another.
-While INTJs and ESTPs have very little common ground on which to build a relationship, many successful INTJ/ESTP relationships prove that overused as the observation is, opposites sometimes attract.
+While INTJs and ESTPs have very little common ground on which to build a relationship, many successful INTJ/ESTP relationships prove that they are overused; as the observation is, opposites sometimes attract.

 It’s more than that, though; in the case of the successful INTJ/ESTP relationship, it might be more accurate to say that opposites who see in one another a chance for personal growth attract; there’s a lot INTJ and ESTP partners can learn from one another in a healthy relationship.

 Summary Chart: INTJ and ESTP Compatibility vs. Possible Conflicts

 |Different but complementary personalities||ESTP’s energy may exhaust INTJ|